-As part of the EIS preparation process, USACE will undertake a comprehensive alternatives assessment and consider a broad range of development alternatives.
-The scoping phase of this assessment was ongoing during the current period.
-Northern Dynasty, through Pebble Partnership, also continues to advance engineering studies and has proposed some updates to the development design in the 404 permit application.
-Northern Dynasty cautions that the current project description may not be the ultimate development plan for the project and that a final project design has not been selected.
+As part of the EIS preparation process, USACE is undertaking a comprehensive alternatives assessment to consider a broad range of development alternatives.
+Northern Dynasty, through Pebble Partnership, also continues to advance engineering studies.
+Northern Dynasty cautions that the current Project Description may not be the ultimate development plan for the project and that a final project design has not been selected.

 In December 2017, Northern Dynasty and First Quantum Minerals Ltd. (the "parties") entered into a framework agreement which contemplated that the parties would execute an option agreement whereby First Quantum could earn a 50% interest in the Pebble Partnership.
-First Quantum also made a non-refundable early option payment of US\$37.5 million that was to be applied solely for the purpose of progressing with permitting of the Pebble Project.
+First Quantum also made a non-refundable early option payment of US\$37.5 million to be applied solely for the purpose of progressing permitting of the Pebble Project.
 On May 25, 2018, the Company announced that the parties had been unable to reach agreement on the option and partnership transaction contemplated in the December 2017 framework agreement, and it was terminated in accordance with its terms.
 Northern Dynasty continues its efforts to secure a partner for the project.